Top 5 Dangers of Crystal Meth Addiction

 - Fentanyl: A very powerful synthetic opioid painkiller more commonly found as an adulterant in heroin.
 Beginning in 2016, the DEA has been finding it more and more frequently as a meth cutting agent and this trend has only increased throughout 2020.

 When other powerful drugs are used as a cutting agent, the risks to the user escalate drastically.
 In particular, fentanyl and ketamine are very dangerous on their own, and when mixed with meth, the effects can be extremely dangerous and very unpredictable.

 Danger #3: Deadly Drug Interactions

 Since meth is so potent and neurologically active, it is capable of interacting with many other drugs.
 Some of the most reactive medications are antidepressants including SSRIs, SNRIs, SNDRIs, as well as many other drugs and compounds.
-Be sure to talk to your doctor about potential interactions, but just a few specific drugs or compounds with which serious interactions are known to include:
+Be sure to talk to your doctor about potential interactions, but just a few specific drugs or compounds with which serious interactions have been documented include: